shihentsou/ai-orchestrator/json-rag/README.md

 ## 🌟 Overview

-**JSON-KG = JSON + Knowledge Graph + RAG**.
-While other memory systems provide flat fragment storage, JSON-KG delivers knowledge-layer infrastructure with true relationship understanding.
+**JSON-RAG (aka JSON-KG)** is a Knowledge Graph-native RAG system that treats nodes and edges as first-class citizens alongside vectors and full-text.
+Unlike flat memory stores that only retrieve similar chunks, JSON-RAG/KG retrieves the right _subgraph_ with full relationship context.

 ### Core Difference in One Line
 **They = Application-layer memory (flat fragments)** | **We = Knowledge-layer infrastructure (3D relationships)**

 For FDA submissions, legal reasoning, or financial audits that require **traceable relationships and provenance**, these are not same-level alternatives.

-### Why JSON-KG Matters
+### Why JSON-RAG/KG Matters
-Flat memory stores retrieve similar chunks; **JSON-KG retrieves the right _subgraph_**.
 By constraining retrieval with **edge types, time windows, and provenance**, we cut context by **3-10×** and make every answer **auditable**—exactly what legal, clinical, and financial production systems require.

 ## 🏗️ Node/Edge Schema